pkd2512/pkd2512.github.io/src/contents/projects/delhi-winter-pollution.md

 <Container width="md">

-The project was also featured on <LinkButton label='Lines of Inquiry' target=_blank url='https://issuu.com/strangerobot/docs/loi_nid_ebook/94' />, the Annual Design Show at the National Institute of Design, Ahmedabad, India in March 2020.
+The project was also featured on <LinkButton label='Lines of Inquiry'  url='https://issuu.com/strangerobot/docs/loi_nid_ebook/94' />, the Annual Design Show at the National Institute of Design, Ahmedabad, India in March 2020.

 </Container>